Charles-Ndugire/django-week3/README.md

 ## Getting Started

-Fork this repository or clone it to your local machine on ubuntu use the following commands
+Fork this repository or clone it to your local machine on ubuntu using the following commands
 ```
 git clone
 ```